 If you have cryotherapy, you need regular follow-up Pap tests.
 Pap tests should be repeated every 4 to 6 months or as recommended by your doctor.
 After several Pap test results are normal, you and your doctor can decide how often to schedule future Pap tests.

-- A watery vaginal discharge will occur for about 2 to 3 weeks.
+- You'll have a watery vaginal discharge for about 2 to 3 weeks.

-- Pads should be used instead of tampons for 2 to 3 weeks.
+- Use pads instead of tampons for 2 to 3 weeks.

-- Sexual intercourse should be avoided for 2 to 3 weeks.
+- Avoid sexual intercourse for 2 to 3 weeks.

 Why It Is Done

 Cryotherapy is done when abnormal Pap test results have been confirmed by colposcopy.
-If the results of endocervical curettage do not show abnormal tissue high inside the cervical canal, then cryotherapy can be used to treat the abnormal tissue seen with colposcopy.
+If the results of endocervical curettage don't show abnormal tissue high inside the cervical canal, then cryotherapy can be used to treat the abnormal tissue seen with colposcopy.

 How Well It Works

-Cryotherapy is an effective method for destroying abnormal cervical tissue, depending on the size, depth, and type of abnormal tissue.
+Cryotherapy is an effective method for destroying abnormal cervical tissue.
+How well it works depends on the size, depth, and type of abnormal tissue.
 Studies have had differing results.
-They show that cryotherapy destroys all of the abnormal tissue in 77 to 96 out of 100 cases.footnote 1
+They show that this treatment destroys all of the abnormal tissue in 77 to 96 out of 100 cases.footnote 1

-Destruction of the abnormal tissue will not be complete if the abnormal cells are too deep in the cervical tissue.
+The abnormal tissue won't be completely destroyed if the abnormal cells are too deep in the cervical tissue.